 If a retailer promises that youll be able to return an item, get the promise

 in writing.
 Ask the retailer to write on your sales slip language similar

-to the third paragraph of the sales agreement,
+to the third paragraph of this form,

-or bring a copy of that paragraph and ask the salesperson
+or bring a copy of that paragraph and ask the salesperson to sign.

 Some stores are more flexible than others on payment arrangements.
 Almost

 all stores accept credit cards, and some offer their own charge accounts